Given the news about Football Index, which we covered in some detail in a post the other day, it obviously makes sense to wrap up this review now.

-We had hoped to provide an update on Football Index Trader, a site designed to help traders maximise their gains on the “Football Stockmarket” known as Football Index (which we have previously reviewed here).
+We had hoped to provide an update on Football Index Trader, a site designed to help traders maximise their gains on the “Football Stockmarket” known as Football Index.

 However, sadly things have been going a little pear-shaped for Football Index lately.
 They say a picture speaks a thousands words so here is a look at the top 8 players on the platform at the moment:

 You might notice a problem…there is a sell price on only one of the players.
 Of the top 20, there is a sell price on only four players.